 The group owner’s audience essentially becomes your audience.
 Once you are invited and become a contributor to the group board, the pins you pin to that board can be seen by anyone following the board.

-We actually have a list of over 125 Pinterest group boards categorized by niche…and we’re giving away access to our list for free (click here for access)!
+I actually have a list of over 125 Pinterest group boards categorized by niche…and I’m giving away access to our list for free (click here for access)!